 7.3M.2 Reference sensitivity power level for LP-WUR

 The REFSENS for the two types of LR shall be as specified in Table 7.3M.2-1a.
 The requirement shall apply to all bands for which LP-WUS is specified in clause 5.2M and supported by the UE.
+The requirement applies for all channel BW included in sub-clause 5.3M.2.

 Table 7.3M.2-1a: One antenna port reference sensitivity for FDD and TDD bands